kkthxbye-code/csgo_bugs/sv_pure_bypass_5_2/README.md

 **Note**: You can get kicked while being in-game, although there is a chance that you can keep playing indefinitely.

-1. Close CS:GO.
-2. Run `./disable_wallhack.sh`
+1. Run `./disable_wallhack.sh`
-3. Start CS:GO.
-4. Switch shader settings to high / low.
+2. Switch shader settings to high / low.
-5. Join any server.
+3. Join any server.
-6. Run `./enable_wallhack.sh`.
+4. Run `./enable_wallhack.sh`.
-7. Switch shader settings to high / low.
+5. Switch shader settings to high / low.
-8. Profit!
+6. Profit!
 VAC-proof wallhack.

 ### Steps (II method)